-Weekly screen tests are conducted Monday, Tuesday, Wednesday and Thursday for all on-campus students and commuter students who plan to be on campus and enter the testing program, as well as faculty and staff working on campus.
-Residential students are required to test twice per week, but not on back-to-back days.
-Some faculty and staff may also be required to test twice per week and should consult with their supervisors to confirm.
-Non-residential students enrolled in the testing program are only required to test once per week.
+Weekly screen tests are conducted during the summer term on Monday and Tuesday for all on-campus students and commuter students who plan to be on campus and enter the testing program, as well as faculty and staff working on campus.
 Test results are reported from the Broad Institute 24 to 48 hours later.
 The results reported here include tests conducted at the on-campus testing center of students, faculty and staff who have been on campus.

 The results include tests conducted on campus at the testing center, as well as laboratory-confirmed cases reported to the university involving students, faculty and staff who have been on campus.
-These results do not include tests of students who came to campus for their initial test after winter break but had not yet moved back to campus.
-This dashboard will be updated Monday through Friday to reflect the latest data received.
-The data in this dashboard represent results of tests starting on Jan.
-1, 2021.
-For results from the fall, visit the university’s fall 2020 COVID-19 testing dashboard.
+This dashboard will be updated at the start of each week to reflect the latest data received.
+The spring 2021 archive test results can be found here and the fall 2020 term archive results can be found here.

 Positive Test: COVID-19 is the disease caused by the virus SARS-CoV-2.
 A positive test indicates that SARS-CoV-2 was present in the individual's test sample.

 Negative Test: A negative test indicates that SARS-CoV-2 was not present in the individual's test sample.